Warzone Packet Loss 2022: How To Fix Packet Loss In Call of Duty

 • Try a VPN.
 A common cause of packet loss is network congestion, so if your local server is particularly busy, a VPN may help.
 This will allow you to connect to a server in a different region, which might be experiencing less traffic.

-• Type in your routers IP address into your browser
+• Type your router's IP address into your browser

 • Log in to your router